 It all started in kindergarten.
-I remember sitting in the corner of the room, I wasn’t interested in anything anyone else was doing.
+I remember sitting in the corner of the room, not interested in anything anyone else was doing.
 All that could hold my attention were the colors and forms of a laminated sheet that was taped to the inside of a fire-escape door.
-On the sheet was the flag of every country in the world.
-The visual dance within the boundaries of every flag lent itself to the identity of millions of people, and served as a piece of art for its global audience.
+On the sheet were the flags of the world.
+I remember being fond of Brazil, and drawing it over and over again with colored pencils.

 Throughout my childhood I was always pulled towards drawing.
-In elementary school I would write peoples names in various ways.
-Bubbly letters were everyone’s favorite, especially my crush’s, so you know I was doing that a lot.
-In middle school my friends and I would walk to the library after we got out of school to go eat chicken wings and play football on the green, but I was really there to look up NHL logos and try to re-draw them.
+In elementary school I would write peoples names in various ways, and then go home and draw little cities in my bedroom.
+In middle school, my friends and I would walk to the library after we got out to go eat chicken wings and play football on the town green, but what I really looked forward to doing was searching up NHL logos on the internet and try to re-draw them.

-Then in high school I got into ESPN Magazine (rest in peace) and did a lot of mock-covers involving pictures of my brother.
+Then in high school I became obsessed with the graphics of ESPN Magazine (rest in peace, no longer in physical publication) and creating mock-covers involving pictures of my brother.

-You may or may not know him (you should), but he makes all kinds of fonts and logos for people (he’s done a lot of the labels for Ithaca Beer Company).
-It was the first time I’d seen a full-grown adult with the habit of just making stuff for the fun of it.
-He made his own music, and album covers to go along with it.
+You may or may not know him.
+He makes all kinds of fonts and logos for people and companies (he’s done many of the labels for Ithaca Beer Company).
+It also was the first time I’d seen a full-grown adult with the habit of creating things outside of work, just for the fun of it.
+He’s made his own music, album covers, websites, and all sorts of design content.
 Over the course of a year, I would sit in his office for hours at a time peppering him with questions, whether he liked it or not.
-He’s certainly the most responsible person for the path I’m on.
+He’s certainly one of the most responsible for the path I’m on.
 He taught me how to make fonts, how to get a website going, and how to understand what looks good.

 One summer, I took an internship in Boston working for a design firm.
-It was cool.
-But there wasn’t nearly as much creative control as I was used to with personal projects and freelancing.
-This is what I’ve found with most jobs, and to get that control you’ve gotta stick it out for a number of years before seeing the light.
+It was cool, but there wasn’t nearly as much creative control as I was used to with personal projects and freelancing.

-This is why I’ve opted to do freelance.
+This is why I’ve opted to establish my own studio.
 More freedom, more control, I don’t have to wear pants, perfect.

 – Tom McAuliffe